Loup-ROM/sailfish-santoni/README.md

 journalctl > /home/nemo/journalctl.log
 ```

+Grab them using MTP Mode, they will be at your root of the internal storage.

 **Logcat is located here `/usr/libexec/droid-hybris/system/bin/logcat`**

 **Remember to change Default USB Mode in `Settings > USB > Default USB Mode` to "Always Ask"**

 ### Todo